jackielu/landCover-hist/README.md

 7) added map and interactivity

 IN PROGRESS

+... update clicks to also update map data

 ... adding axes to the graphs.  need to add in missing "g" elements and a proper set of margins, maybe?

 TO BE DONE BITS